stevinz/awesome-game-engine-dev/README.md

 - Other
     - :books: - Article
     - :earth_americas: - Website
-- :octocat: - Any item with an OctoCat has a GitHub repo, click on it to see the source code!
+- :octocat: - Link to repo, click on it to see the source code!
-- :fire: - Any item with a Fire is a MUST-SEE AMAZING resource!
+- :fire: - Hot!
+Amazing, must-see resource!
 <br><br>

 ## Index